Shopify Homepage: How to Show Off Your Products to Excite Shoppers

 If you don’t care about categorizing your collections, you can just manually split them up evenly into a few collections.
 If you’d rather have them categorized, use the Automated option and split them up via rules (by product types or tags, for example).

-Now go to Online store > Themes and click on the green “Customize” button in the Current theme section.
+Now go to Online store > Themes and click on the green “Customize” button on your current theme.

 Each section has a default heading simply titled “Featured collection”.
 You can stick with this, change the heading to something else, or leave it out entirely.